nrabazano/GettingAndCleaningData-CourseProject/README.md

 # GettingAndCleaningData-CourseProject
-Repository for Course Project for Getting And Cleaning Data Course at Coursera
+Course Project Repository for "Getting And Cleaning Data" Course at Coursera